 First Mothers by Beverly Gherman and Julie Downing (Clarion Books, 2012) finally puts the mothers’ stories at the forefront.
 With just one or two pages per mother, Gherman captures the personalities of the women who raised the people who would become president of the USA.
 The facts are interesting, relevant, and amusing.
-Julie Downing’s cartoon-like illustrations keep humor through the book as well, highlighting the humor of the mother’s stories.
+Julie Downing’s cartoon-like illustrations keep humor throughout the book as well, highlighting the humor of the mother’s stories.

 Here are some facts I enjoyed learning.